argoproj/argo-cd/README.md

 </div>

 Various GitOps operators address different use-cases and provide different user experiences but all have similar set of core features.
-The teams behind
+The team behind
-[Argo CD](https://github.com/argoproj/argo-cd) and [Flux CD](https://github.com/fluxcd/flux) have implemented a reusable library that implements core GitOps features:
+[Argo CD](https://github.com/argoproj/argo-cd) has implemented a reusable library that implements core GitOps features:

 - Kubernetes resource cache ✅
 - Resources reconciliation ✅